 In the league of cameras manufacturing Canon is among the top few.
-It is leading this field with its excellent cameras, that serves the photography enthusiasts equally.
-Be it a budget camera or an excellent fashion photography camera, a camera for wild and nature photographers or the extreme sports fans jumping from the planes or underwater; Canon has them all covered and served well.
+It is leading this field with its excellent cameras, that serve the photography enthusiasts equally.
+Be it a budget camera or an excellent fashion photography camera, a camera for wild and nature photographers, or the extreme sports fans jumping from the planes or underwater; Canon has them all covered and served well.

 Canon Powershot D 30 Underwater Camera Review

-Canon’s PowerShot D30 is a perfect blend of both waterproof and ruggedized compact camera especially designed to compete with the Nikon Coolpix AW120, Olympus Tough TG-3 and Panasonic Lumix FT5 and the Ricoh WG-4 GPS.
+Canon’s PowerShot D30 is a perfect blend of both waterproof and ruggedized compact camera specially designed to compete with the Nikon Coolpix AW120, Olympus Tough TG-3, and Panasonic Lumix FT5 and the Ricoh WG-4 GPS.

-This camera will let you dive deeper than all its other rivals, with its surpassed 25-metre depth rating, it is leagues ahead of the competition.
+This camera will let you dive deeper than all its other rivals, with its surpassed 25-meter depth rating, it is leagues ahead of the competition.
 The camera has a two-meter shock proofing and -10ºc freeze proof point.
-However, unlike the Olympus TG-3, Panasonic FT5, Ricoh WG-4, This camera does not support a crush proof feature.
+However, unlike the Olympus TG-3, Panasonic FT5, Ricoh WG-4, This camera does not support a crush-proof feature.

 Design And Performance:

 At the heart of this camera is a 12.1-megapixel CMOS sensor with the maximum amount of sensitivity.

 The 5x optical zoom lens of the previous D 20 has been added to the new Canon Powershot D30 camera and additionally, it features image Stabilization to keep your shots sharp.

 The 28mm equivalent wide-angle focal length isn’t the widest in this range, but the 140mm equivalent telephoto it features can get you relatively close to the action.